Daim-Nickel-Penny/Puntastic/README.md

 This is a 24/7 Joke Generator
 Hit the button and enjoy the freshly brewed jokes
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).The Project is meant only for fun prupose
 ## Available Scripts

 In the project directory, you can run: